federico-pi/online-registration-form/README.md

 # An online registration form
-Built a responsive, mobile-friendly registration form following supplied mockups.
+Built a responsive, mobile-friendly registration form.